President Trump’s recent immigration restrictions; a blow to the U.S. and global pandemic response

 Thinking big: Eman Bachani

 Eman Bachani is the founder of Meraki Design House, a Canada-based e-commerce platform that sells artisan-made shoes and accessories.
 After graduating from the University of Toronto, she created a unique brand that combines Pakistani tradition with a contemporary flare.
 In addition to crafting one-of-a-kind designs, Meraki also works closely with skilled artisans to give them employment opportunities.
-As an entrepreneur, Eman is striking the perfect balance between building a fashion brand and supporting communities.
+As an entrepreneur, Bachani is striking the perfect balance between building a fashion brand and supporting communities.

-The NewsRun interviewed Eman to talk about how she took an idea that was brewing in the back of her mind and turned it into a business.
+The NewsRun interviewed Bachani to talk about how she took an idea that was brewing in the back of her mind and turned it into a business.
 We hope other budding e-commerce entrepreneurs can use this interview as a guiding tool for their own ventures.

 Let’s start from the beginning.
-Eman always loved wearing Khussas, but the ones she grew up wearing had holes at the bottom by the time she broke into them.
+Bachani always loved wearing Khussas, but the ones she grew up wearing had holes at the bottom by the time she broke into them.
 She had some ideas about potentially working with Khussas, but did not have a plan of action yet.
 Her idea started to take shape when she went away on a six-week trip, and almost everyone she came across asked about the Khussas she was wearing.
 She took that as a well-timed sign and booked a flight to Pakistan, where she could closely explore how Khussas are made.
 She also wanted to make the shoes more comfortable and durable so they could be “a practical staple in your closet, just like TOMS.”

 Meraki has evolved into a premier South Asian inspired brand that not only speaks to mainstream consumers, but also a South Asian audience.
 Unlike their competitors, they also hit all three of these key areas: affordability, functionality, and design.